-The world is currently experiencing a pandemic caused by a new strain of coronavirus; COVID-19 which is spreading around the world.
-This is already affecting our supply chain and the availability of resources to execute our planned works programme.
+The world is currently experiencing a pandemic caused by a new strain of coronavirus; COVID-19 which is having severe economic and social implications in New Zealand and across world.

 This Statement of Intent assumes the pandemic will be controlled and that it will not have a significant effect on the availability of skills, equipment and material.
 Should this not be the case, the Statement of Intent will be subject to change.